ninjvninjv/WWWKD/README.md

 - GitHub Desktop
 - an invitation to contribute on the repository from the owner: @ninjvninjv (Nina)

-### Get an invitation

-Once your GitHub account is set up, request an invitation from the owner: @ninjvninjv (Nina).

 ### Install Github Desktop

 Here is the link to install: https://desktop.github.com/